DIPlib/diplib/src/documentation/design.md

 \section design_options Passing options to a function

-Many algorithms require parameters that select a mode of operation. *DIPlib 3.0* uses strings for such parameters when the function is intended to be usable from interfaces.
+Many algorithms require parameters that select a mode of operation. *DIPlib 3* uses strings for such parameters when the function is intended to be usable from interfaces.
 By not defining C++ constants, the interface code can be kept simple.
 For example, `dip::Dilation` has an option for the shape of the structuring element.
-Instead of defining an `enum` (as the old *DIPlib* did) with various values that the interface code needs to translate, the option parameter is a string.
+Instead of defining an `enum` (as *DIPlib 2* did) with various values that the interface code needs to translate, the option parameter is a string.
 The user of the interface and the user of the C++ library see the same parameter and use the function in the same way.
 The overhead of a